Alta Municipality

-Downtown Alta is located just below the 70th latitude and is closer to the North Pole than it is to much of Central Europe and the British Isles.
-The town is the northernmost settlement of urban significance in the European Economic Area, with municipalities north of it being sparsely populated.
-In spite of its high latitude the local climate is seldom severly cold thanks to Gulf Stream moderation in the prevailing wind.
-As a result of its shielded position leading to mild summers, the coastal areas of the municipality are warm enough to enable forestation.
+The town of Alta and most of the municipality is located just below the 70th latitude and is closer to the North Pole than it is to much of Central Europe and the British Isles.
+The town is the northernmost settlement of urban significance in the European Economic Area, with municipalities north of Alta being sparsely populated.
+In spite of its high latitude the local climate is seldom severely cold thanks to Gulf Stream moderation in the prevailing wind, and lower altitudes of the municipality are covered with boreal forests.
 Due to Norway curving above its Nordic neighbours, Alta is located further east than almost all of Sweden and much of southern Finland.
 Being at a very high latitude, midnight sun and polar night are present for sizeable parts of the year.

-The 3849 km2 municipality is the 7th largest municipality by area out of the 356 municipalities in Norway.
-Alta is the 60th most populous municipality in Norway with a population of 21,144.
-The municipality's population density is 5.6 PD/km2 and its population has increased by 9.7% over the previous 10-year period.
+The 3849 km2 municipality is the 7th largest municipality by area out of the 357 municipalities in Norway.
+Alta is the 59th most populous municipality in Norway with a population of 21,708.
+The municipality's population density is 5.6 PD/km2 and its population has increased by 9.5% over the previous 10-year period.

 General information

-The municipality of Alten-Talvig was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1863, the municipality was divided into two: Talvik to the north (population: 1,938) and Alta to the south (population: 2,442).
-On 1 January 1964, the two municipalities were merged back together to form the new, larger municipality of Alta.
+The old Alten-Talvig Municipality was established on 1 January 1838 (see formannskapsdistrikt law).
+Not long afterwards, on 1 January 1863, it was divided into two: Talvik Municipality to the north (population: 1,938) and Alta Municipality to the south (population: 2,442).
+On 1 January 1964, the two neighboring municipalities were merged back together to form a new Alta Municipality.
 Prior to the merger, Alta had 6,629 residents and Talvik had 3,266 residents.
 The borders have not changed since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.

 Name

 The municipality (originally the parish) is named after the local Altafjorden.
 The name possibly comes from the Old Norse words ǫlpt or alpt which refer to a swan.
 It could also be the Norwegianization of the Finnish word (alaattia) which refers to a "lowland".
-Prior to 1918, the name was written Alten.
+Historically, the name of the municipality was spelled Alten.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Alta.